endemic/nathandemick.com/_posts/2015-12-28-review-lg-nexus-5x.markdown

 the things I care about well enough for me to be satisfied.
 At least until I see the next iPhone revision.

+### Update

+I ended up returning the phone.
+What an anti-climax, eh?
+I really liked the hardware, and to be honest I kinda like Android's UI more than iOS.
+It really came down to two things: slow interface, and bad camera.
+I kept on experiencing random delays when trying to launch apps, or otherwise interact with the phone.
+Not terrible, but enough to be on par with my 3 year old iPhone 5.
+What's the point of buying a new phone if it performs the same as the old one?
+The camera was also a disappointment.
+It took decent shots, but I had two separate instances where I pulled the phone out to take a picture, and couldn't.
+The first time, it gave me an error message like "Camera is disconnected."
+Um, _what_?
+I had to reboot.
+Second time, the camera app just never started.
+I had done the ol' "double-tap power button to wake camera" trick, and it just sat there with a black screen.
+Both times I missed the shot I wanted; even a slow camera is better than none at all.

+I read the other day that Google is publishing an update which supposedly fixes some of the sluggish performance of the 5X.
+It is tempting, but I'm not sure I want to pay to be a beta tester.
+Maybe I'll take the leap again if I can independently verify the fix is, in fact, a fix.